blackpuppy/docs/en/core-libraries/helpers/js.rst

     public $components = array('RequestHandler');
     public $helpers = array('Js');

-Next link in the javascript library you want to use.
+Next link in the JavaScript library you want to use.
 For this example we'll be using jQuery::

     echo $this->Html->script('jquery');

-Similar to 1.2 you need to tell the ``PaginatorHelper`` that you want to make Javascript enhanced links instead of plain HTML ones.
+Similar to 1.2 you need to tell the ``PaginatorHelper`` that you want to make JavaScript enhanced links instead of plain HTML ones.
 To do so you use ``options()``::

     $this->Paginator->options(array(
         'update' => '#content',
         'evalScripts' => true
     ));

-The :php:class:`PaginatorHelper` now knows to make javascript enhanced links, and that those links should update the ``#content`` element.
+The :php:class:`PaginatorHelper` now knows to make JavaScript enhanced links, and that those links should update the ``#content`` element.
 Of course this element must exist, and often times you want to wrap ``$content_for_layout`` with a div matching the id used for the